 Caring for myself is my responsibility.
 Managing my emotions is mine to do.
 Many times, I require assistance.
 Requiring assistance does not mean placing my emotions or burdens on another it means admitting I don’t know the way…it suggests I should ask for assistance with the journey at hand.

 When I didn’t know the tenets of Judaism or Islam, I asked.
 I sought assistance from others to help me.
 I didn’t know why some Muslim women wear a hijab and others don’t until I asked.
 I requested guidance.
 I didn’t know that the three of the world’s religions; Christianity, Judaism, and Islam each have a similar narrative about Abraham and the sacrifice God asked of him until I took the time to learn, understand and appreciate the historical value.

 I know how to open my heart, listen, learn, engage, change, adapt and grow.
 I know how to get help from others when needed.
 I know how to collaborate.
 I know how to dialogue for a better understanding, a more educated me.

-Join me and the Faith Always Wins Foundation as we embark on Workplace Healing™ and hosting our flagship event, SevenDays® Make a Ripple, Change the World.
-Together, admitting what we don’t know and sharing what we do know, we will make a ripple of better in each other.
+Join me and the Faith Always Wins Foundation as we embark on Workplace Healing™ and host our flagship event, SevenDays® Make a Ripple, Change the World.
+Together, by admitting what we don’t know and sharing what we do know, we will make a ripple better in each other.